BrainMorph: A Foundational Keypoint Model for Robust and Flexible Brain MRI Registration

 Our tool, {\modelnames}, is based on the previously published {\modelname} framework and we refer the reader to prior papers for more details~\citep{yu2022keymorph,wang2023keymorph}.
 Let~$(\moveimg, \fiximg)$ be a moving (source) and fixed (target) image\footnote{Although we consider 3D volumes in this work,~\modelnames~is agnostic to the number of dimensions.
 The terms ``image'' and ``volume'' are used interchangeably.} pair, possibly of different contrasts or modalities.
 Additionally, we denote by $\mathcal{T}_{\theta}$ a parametric coordinate transformation with parameters $\theta$, such as those discussed in~\ref{sec:transformations}.
 The goal is to find the optimal transformation $\mathcal{T}_{\theta^*}$ such that the registered image~$\alignimg = \moveimg \circ \mathcal{T}_{\theta^*}$ aligns with some fixed image~$\fiximg$, where~$\circ$ denotes the spatial transformation of an image.

 {\modelnames} works by detecting $N$ keypoints $\bm{P}\in \mathbb{R}^{D\times N}$ from any given image.
 In this work, $D=3$.
 The keypoints are detected by a neural network $\nn$.
-Since $\nn$ detects keypoints for any image, the keypoints for any arbitrary image pair are guaranteed to be in correspondence by construction.
-Given corresponding keypoint sets $\bm{P}$ and $\bm{Q}$, the optimal transformation can be derived using a keypoint solver, which outputs the optimal transformation parameters as a function of the keypoints: $\opttran(\bm{P}, \bm{Q})$.
-Optionally, a vector of weights $\bm{w}$ can weight the correspondences, such that lower weights lead to a lower contribution to the overall alignment: $\opttran(\bm{P}, \bm{Q}, \bm{w})$.
+Since a single $\nn$ detects keypoints for any image and the detected keypoints are used to optimize a registration objective (see Section~\ref{sec:training}), the keypoints for any arbitrary image pair are in correspondence.
+Given corresponding keypoint sets $\bm{P}$ and $\bm{Q}$, the optimal transformation can be derived using a keypoint solver, which outputs the optimal transformation parameters as a function of the keypoints: $\opttran(\bm{P}, \bm{Q}, \bm{w})$.
+Here, we optionally include as arguments a vector of weights $\bm{w}$ which weight the correspondences, such that lower weights lead to a lower contribution to the overall alignment.
+Further details are given in Section~\ref{sec:model_details}.

 Fig.~\ref{fig:proposed_model} depicts a graphical overview of {\modelnames}.
 Note this formulation unlocks the benefits of keypoint-based registration, including robustness to large misalignments and interpretability (as compared to other learning-based methods) via visualizing the keypoints.
 Moreover, this formulation enables controllability in the sense that different transformations can be used to align the keypoints.
 In particular, during training, this allows for heterogeneity in training, such that the model can be robust to a wide variety of transformation types.
 At test-time, one can generate a dense set of registrations; the controllable nature of this framework enables the user to select the preferred registration.